Hiimus/veggie-time/README.md

 - [Heroku](https://heroku.com/) was used as a platform to deploy the app.
 - [MongoDB](https://mongodb.com) was used as a cloud database.

-## Testing tools
-- [Google Chrome DevTools](https://developer.chrome.com/docs/devtools/) to view the site in various screen sizes and devices.
-For trying out style and code without doing any real changes to the page.
-- [Google Lighthouse](https://developers.google.com/web/tools/lighthouse) for testing of performance, accessibility and SEO.
-- [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) was used to validate all the css code.
--[W3C Markup Validation Service](https://validator.w3.org/) was used to validate all the html code.
--[JShint](https://jshint.com/) was used to validate the JavaScript code.
--[PEP8](https://www.python.org/dev/peps/pep-0008/) was used as a style guide for all Python code.

 # Testing
 The testing of this project can be found as a seperate [TESTING.md](TESTING.md) file.